nsikakowo/nsikakowo/README.md

 ## Enjoy

-Look around, fork whatever is forkable and clone whatever is clonable, If you have any questions,I am always available on any of the platforms to respond.
+Look around, fork whatever is forkable😉 and clone whatever is clonable, If you have any questions, I am always available on any of the platforms to respond.

-# Please do stay safe👋
+# Chief, Please do stay safe👋